sidsabh/sidsabh/README.md

 Hey!
-My name is Sid Sabhnani, and I'm a student at UT Austin majoring in Honors Computer Science and Canfield Business Honors.
+My name is Sid Sabhnani, and I'm a student at UT Austin studying computer science.

 You can reach me by email at ssabhnani@utexas.edu, [/in/sidsabhnani](https://www.linkedin.com/in/sidsabhnani/), or learn more at [sidsabhnani.com](https://sidsabhnani.com/).